IanMcLo/bip-39-dice/TECHNICAL_README.md

 - This example uses a low-variance roll sequence for readability.
 In practice, use full-entropy roll sequences (≈50 dice rolls for 12 words) with high variance.
 - Because the first roll is the most significant digit, the value N is large even though most trailing digits are zero.
 The left-trim to 32 hex characters is an artifact of this example; with a typical high-entropy sequence, the full hex will naturally fit within the required length.
 - The key pipeline is: recorded rolls → base-6 digits (MSB-first) → big-endian hex → raw entropy → SHA-256 checksum → 11-bit indexes → mnemonic.
+- NOTE*: As of v1.0.8, the implementation requires a minimum of 52 rolls for 12 words (to reduce modulo bias).
+This example uses 50 rolls for compact mathematical demonstration; in practice, append two additional rolls to meet the current minimum.

 ---